Baby Bugs Nursery

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-We offer free 2 year government funding for eligible children, we also provide free 3 and 4 year old grant funding, and also the extended 30 hours funding for eligible children.
+We offer Government Grant Funding for eligible 2 year olds, as well as 3 and 4 year olds and extended 30 hours funding for eligible families.

 Who to contact